 Why Use an Employee Write-Up Form

-• Documentation: It provides a formal record of the issue, the employee’s acknowledgment, and any actions taken.
-This is crucial for legal compliance and can protect the company in disputes.
+- Documentation: These records help to keep a formal record of the issue, the worker’s receipt of it, and the steps taken.
+This is important for legal requirements and can be beneficial in legal cases.

-• Performance Improvement: A write-up form can serve as a wake-up call, motivating employees to improve their performance or behaviour.
+- Performance Improvement: A write-up form can be used as a wake-up call to inform the employees that their performance or behavior is unsatisfactory.

-Once you have completed writing an employee write-up form, it’s essential to ensure it is used effectively.
+Furthermore, applying an employee write-up form once you have written it is crucial to be effective.
 Here are some tips for using employee write-up forms:

 1. Be Specific and Objective